kasa10/keep.water.Junction2021/keep_water_app/README.md

 # keep_water_app

-This mobile application will allow you to improve water consumption, creates useful habits for the user, finds leaks, train user to use water most efficiently, predicts the user's water consumption and gamify the process of reasonable use of water.
+This mobile application will allow you to improve water consumption, it creates useful habits for the user, finds leaks, trains the user to use water most efficiently, predicts the user's water consumption and gamify the process of reasonable use of water.

+This is still a prototype, so improvements must be done.

 ## Getting Started

-This project was developed with Flutter, so you have have it proper installed.
-To check, run `flutter doctor`.
-For information about the Flutter go to the [Documentation](https://flutter.dev/docs).
+This project was developed with Flutter, so you need to have it properly installed.
+To check if everything is working, run `flutter doctor`.
+For more information about Flutter see the [Documentation](https://flutter.dev/docs).

-This is still a prototype, so improvements must be done.

 ### Running the App

 Get the necessary packages with `flutter pub get`.

 Check if you have any emulators by writing `flutter emulators` on you command line.
-To create a new emulator, you can install it in Android Studio or by running `flutter emulators --create [--name xyz]`
+To create a new emulator, you can install it on Android Studio or by running `flutter emulators --create [--name xyz]`

 To run an emulator, run `flutter emulators --launch <emulator id>`.
 To run and start the app, run `flutter run --no-sound-null-safety`.